roundyyy/devmultitool/README.md

 DevMultiTool provides several batch operations that can be performed on game objects.
 These include:

 - Moving, cloning, replacing, enabling, disabling, setting, adjusting etc.
-- Adjusting position, rotation, and scale of game objects
-- Sorting game objects by name, material etc.
+- Sorting game objects by material
 - Setting layer and tag for multiple game objects
+- Adding colliders in bulk
+- Cleaning empty game objects or inactive components
+- Search objects by layer or size
+- Converting terrain trees to scene game objects
+- Sorting prefabs by type and placing in to single parent
+- and more...

 ### Optimization Tools